Watch our video explaining more about the Furlough Leave scheme.

 What Is the Current Position?

 The Government has put forward measures to help businesses ride out the economic crisis created by Covid-19.
 The Coronavirus Job Retention Scheme is an important part of the Government’s plan to support employers whose operations have been severely affected by coronavirus.

-On the 4 April 2020, the government and HMRC released further information on the Coronavirus Job Retention Scheme (here).
+On the 12 June 2020, the government and HMRC released further information on the Coronavirus Job Retention Scheme.
 This guidance note covers some of the practicality around how it will work in practice.

 The overall objective is to keep people at home while enabling employers to retain staff who will be needed when they begin to rebuild their businesses in the future.